- Prospective Students

 - One official transcript from the registrar of each college or university attended, whether a degree was completed or not.
 If all college or postgraduate work has not been completed, transcripts must be sent again when work in progress is completed and the degree is posted.
 Transcripts written in languages other than English must be accompanied by a certified English translation.

 - International applicants must also submit TOEFL, IELTS or PTE scores no more than 2 years old and verification of sufficient financial support.
-International applicants are advised to see the instructions for International Students published in the USC Graduate Admissions Application Booklet at www.usc.edu/admission/graduate/international/application.html.
+International applicants are advised to see the instructions for International Students published in the USC Graduate Admissions web site at gradadm.usc.edu/apply/international-students/.

 Students in the Business Fundamentals program take Marshall graduate elective classes with M.B.A. students.
 To ensure success in the program, successful applicants satisfy a set of minimum qualifications.